 Jay Bergman received his B.A., magna cum laude, with honors in history, from Brandeis University in 1970.
 He subsequently received his M.A.
 (1972), M. Phil.
 (1973) and Ph.D.
 (1977) from Yale University.
-Dr. Bergman joined the faculty at CCSU as an Associate Professor in 1990.
+Dr. Bergman joined the CCSU faculty in 1990.
 Prior to his arrival at CCSU, he taught at Virginia Commonwealth University, the University of Miami, and Albright College.

 His teaching interests include modern Russian history, modern European history, and intellectual history.
-His most recent book, The French Revolutionary Tradition in Russian and Soviet Politics, Political Thought, and Culture, is forthcoming in August 2019 from Oxford University Press.
-His second book, Meeting the Demands of Reason: The Life and Thought of Andrei Sakharov, published by Cornell University Press, was an Alternate Selection of the History Book Club.
-His first book, Vera Zasulich: A Biography, published by Stanford University Press, was translated into Japanese.
+His most recent book, The French Revolutionary Tradition in Russian and Soviet Politics, Political Thought, and Culture, was published in 2019 by Oxford University Press.
+His first book, Vera Zasulich: A Biography, published in 1983 by Stanford University Press, was translated into Japanese.
+His second book, Meeting the Demands of Reason: The Life and Thought of Andrei Sakharov, published in 2009 by Cornell University Press, was an Alternate Selection of the History Book Club.
 Interviews he has given on matters concerning Russian and Soviet history have appeared in Harper's Magazine and been broadcast into Russia by Radio Liberty/Radio Free Europe.
 He has also participated in online symposia on recent events in Russia.

 Dr. Bergman is a member of the Board of Directors of the National Association of Scholars and president of its Connecticut Affiliate.
 In 2009 he was named a member of the Connecticut Advisory Committee to the United States Commission on Civil Rights, on which he served for two two-year terms.
-Op-eds he has written have appeared in the Jerusalem Post, Washington Times, New Hampshire Union Leader, Providence Journal, Hartford Courant, and local and regional newspapers in Connecticut.
+Op-eds he has written have appeared in the Jerusalem Post, New York Daily News, Washington Times, Washington Examiner, Weekly Standard, New Hampshire Union Leader, Providence Journal, Hartford Courant, and local and regional newspapers in Connecticut.

-- The French Revolutionary Tradition in Russian and Soviet Politics, Political Thought, and Culture (Oxford, UK: Oxford University Press, 2019).
+- The French Revolutionary Tradition in Russian and Soviet Politics, Political Thought, and Culture (Oxford University Press, 2019).

-- Meeting the Demands of Reason: The Life and Thought of Andrei Sakharov (Ithaca, NY: Cornell University Press, 2009).
+- Meeting the Demands of Reason: The Life and Thought of Andrei Sakharov (Cornell University Press, 2009).

 - “Andrei Sakharov on Nuclear Peace and Nuclear War,” William Knoblauch, Michael Loadenthal, and Christian Peterson, eds., The Routledge History of World Peace Since 1750 (Routledge, 2018), 249-258.